 The faculty at Illinois is one of the most respected and highly cited in the nation, boasting national leaders in the fields of bankruptcy law, corporate law, criminal law, elder law, health law, labor law, property law, and a variety of other fields.
-Collectively, they consistently rank in the top 25 in the nation for SSRN downloads.
-About half of the College of Law faculty hold advanced graduate degrees beyond their juris doctorates in fields such as medicine, economics, engineering, business, and psychology.
+About half of the College of Law faculty hold advanced graduate degrees beyond their juris doctors in fields such as medicine, economics, engineering, business, and psychology.
 Four members of the College's faculty have won the University of Illinois' prestigious Campus Award for Excellence in Graduate and Professional Teaching.

 Expand / Collapse

 More on Faculty